WiIIiam278/HuskTowns/docs/Config-Files.md

   minimum_chunk_separation: 0
   # Require towns to have all their claims adjacent to each other
   require_claim_adjacency: false
+  # Whether to spawn particle effects when crop growth or mob spawning is boosted by a town's level
+  spawn_boost_particles: true
+  # Which particle effect to use for crop growth and mob spawning boosts
+  boost_particle: spell_witch
   admin_town:
     # Admin Town settings for changing how admin claims look
     name: Admin
     color: '#ff0000'
+  prune_inactive_towns:
+    # Delete towns on startup who have had no members online within a certain number of days.
+Docs: https://william278.net/docs/husktowns/inactive-town-pruning/
+    prune_on_startup: false
+    # The number of days a town can be inactive before it will be deleted
+    prune_after_days: 90
 ```
 </details>